All Episodes

 What are the statute limitations on were to be considered treason?

-So the the ones I just mentioned, you know, defrauding the government, seven-year statute limitations, deprivation of rights, uh five years, um the you know, false statements is five years, perjury, five years.
+So the ones I just mentioned, you know, defrauding the government, seven-year statute limitations, deprivation of rights, five years.

 Here's the thing.

-So there's no statute limitation problems there.
+So there's no statute of limitation problems there.

 The five-year would, but the law says you suspend the statute of limitations if there's incriminating evidence deliberately held or fraudulent concealment.